nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 A URI (as defined in the [JSON Schema Specification][10]) to an image of the asset for wallets and client applications to have a scaled down image to present to end-users.

-Reccomened maximum size of 350x350px.
+Recommend maximum size of 350x350px.

 #### `externalUri` (string) *[format: uri-reference]*